FreedomWorks

 About FreedomWorks

-FreedomWorks claims to be a “grassroots” organization supported by small donations and community activists, but the group is heavily funded by major foundations and corporations that share a common anti-government agenda.
+FreedomWorks claimed to be a “grassroots” organization supported by small donations and community activists, but the group is heavily funded by major foundations and corporations that share a common anti-government agenda.

-FreedomWorks Inc. is a 501(c)(4) advocacy group that was one of the key forces behind the Tea Party movement and the far-right’s attempts to undermine the Obama administration.
+FreedomWorks Inc. was a 501(c)(4) advocacy group that was one of the key forces behind the Tea Party movement and the far-right’s attempts to undermine the Obama administration, prior to shutting down in May 2024.

 • FreedomWorks originated from Citizens for a Sound Economy, which was founded in 1984 by Charles and David Koch and subsidized by the oil industry.
 The FreedomWorks brand also includes a 501(c)(3) nonprofit called the FreedomWorks Foundation, which runs the network’s policy and education operations, and the FreedomWorks for America super PAC, which directly supports libertarian-minded candidates.